norihiro/obs-main-view-source/README.md

 ### Max depth to render nested source

+Not available for macOS due to a technical issue.

 Recursively render even if the source is nested.
 Unlike `Cache the main view`, the frame will be rendered without delay.